 Should I cover my PICC line to protect it?

 Yes, of course!
-For protective and sleek wear, check out our antimicrobial, moisture wicking PICCPerfect PICC line covers!
-Not to mention, they are four-way stretch, machine washable, made in the USA, and recommended by PICC nurses all around the world!
-You won’t want to miss the Top 5 Reasons Why People Love Their PICCPerfect PICC Line Sleeve here.
+For protective and sleek wear, check out our antimicrobial, moisture wicking PICCPerfect® PICC Line Covers!
+Not to mention, they are four-way stretch, machine washable, and recommended by PICC nurses all around the world!
+You won’t want to miss the Top 5 Reasons Why People Love Their PICCPerfect® PICC Line Cover here.

 Additional PICC Line Information and Guides:

 This document was made in part with the PICC team from Tufts Floating Children’s Hospital.